dmbarbour/awelon/AboutABC.md

 Not every value type is quotable.
 Blocks, numbers, and text are quotable.
 Products and sums are sometimes quotable, but only when both elements are quotable and have the same location and latency attributes.

-After construction, a block can be applied by the `$` operator.
+After construction, a block can be applied by the `$` operator:

         $ :: [x->x'] * (x * e) -> (x' * e)

 Blocks in ABC form a basis for secure reasoning, loop behaviors, and higher order programming.

-Blocks offer two security properties.
-First, note how `$` applies a block to only `x` in `(x * e)`.
-Use of blocks makes it easy to control how much of the environment a distrusted subprogram can observe or influence.
-Second, blocks encapsulate information, behavior, and authority.
-There are no primitive operators that can introspect a block, nor any to forge capability text that might exist within a block.

-Of course, developers may express inline application of a block by `v$c`.
-And there may be capabilities to support introspection of a block.

-Loops are modeled by behaviors that repeatedly copy and apply a block.
-The trivial "forever loop" of Lambda calculus `(\x.(x x) \x.(x x))` might be expressed in ABC as `[^$]^$`.
-Of course, useful loops should have escape condition (see conditional behavior, below).
-Note that ABC does not use any form of recursion.

-Higher order behaviors are modeled by separating the definition of the block from its site of application.
-Capability secure programming is often modeled this way: effects are achieved through blocks provided as arguments.
+Loops are modeled by fixpoint combinators that repeatedly copy and apply a block, e.g. `[^$]^$` is the equivalent to the lambda calculus `(λx.(x x) λx.(x x))`.
+Higher order programming is achieved simply by separating construction of the block from the point of application.

+For security, blocks offer three significant properties:

+* `$` hides part of the tacit environment from the block.
+* blocks are opaque; they may encapsulate information and authority.
+* blocks have substructure; they can typefully enforce contracts.

+Thus, blocks enable information hiding on behalf of both the user and the provider.
+A block can be said to 'encapsulate authority' if it contains capability text, since ABC provides no operators to forge capability text.
+Substructural types are discussed later.

 ### Numbers